arthurBarthe/debiased-spatial-whittle/paper/paper.md

 via [mybinder.org](https://mybinder.org/v2/gh/arthurBarthe/debiased-spatial-whittle/master).

 # Acknowledgements
-This research utilised Queen Mary's Apocrita HPC facility, supported by QMUL Research-IT. doi:10.5281/zenodo.438045.
+This research utilised Queen Mary University of London's Apocrita HPC facility, supported by QMUL Research-IT. doi:10.5281/zenodo.438045.
 In particular, this research made use of the OnDemand portal [@Hudak2018].